rNLKJA/Twitter-Data-Analysis-with-HPC/README.md

 <!-- We do achieve 10/10 for this assignment -->

-> Be careful about plagiarism, we are not response for that lol <br>
-> If this repository is helpful, please star it <br>
-> 2023-04 Wei & Sunchuangyu

 ## Project overview

 The assignment is to implement a paralleized application leveraging the University of Melbourne HPC facility SPARTAN.
 The application will use a large Twitter dataset and a file containing suburbs, locations and Greater Capital cities of Australia.